andrea-covre/minesweeper-AI/README.md

 ## Demo

-The animation below comes from running the algorithm on 10x10 board with 10% bomb density.
+The animation below comes from running the algorithm on a 10x10 board with 10% bomb density.
 The AI manages to complete and win the game in 51 moves, opening 51% of the board's squares.

 <img src="/figures/animated-ai-board-view.gif" width="650" alt="Animation of the AI playing and winning the game">